Akay213/GameEngine_OpenGL/README.md

 # Game_engine_OpenGL
-Will create game from scratch
+Will create game engine from scratch